learn-co-curriculum/python-p3-reading-python-error-messages/README.md

 ## Instructions

-To get started, run `pytest -x` to run the first test in the test suite.
+To get started, run `pipenv run pytest -x` to run the first test in the test suite.
 Use the error messages to guide your work:

 - Read the errors.
 Scroll through the entire output to get a sense of what the